-High-quality foam beds feature ratings between 13 to 15, while the support foam will have higher ILD due to support and stability.
-You should avoid the mattresses that have ILD lower than ten because it’s more likely to sag within the first year.
+High-quality foam beds feature ratings between 13 to 15, while the support foam has a higher ILD due to support and stability.
+You should avoid the mattresses that have ILD lower than ten because it’s more prone to sagging within the first year.

 No one likes an overly hot bed due to an uncomfortable feeling.
 If you tend to sleep hot, then you’ll have issues with a lot of mattress options.
 However, if you choose gel-infused memory foam units or sleeping surfaces that have open-cell technology, then you will be able to minimize hot sleeping.

 Same as the previous features, the thickness can significantly contribute to the mattress level of support.
 For example, if you are looking for a medium-firm bed, then thickness should be no less than 9 inches.
 On the other hand, people who prefer soft mattresses need at least 14 inches to feel comfortable.

 Some sleepers might choose even thicker brands due to various factors, such as weight, personal preference, or height.